clez/PortableSPK/README.md

 PortableSPK
 ===========

-Script to generate a Synology SPK repository.
+Synology SPK repository PHP class

 See examples for a quick start.